JulianJorgensen/jocelyn/_posts/2017-01-04-in-bad-faith-we-rise.md

 I spent about a month in a little wooden casita in the rainforest with my beloved, Julian.
 The weather was very unusual, raining heavily during the dry season.
 This proved to be the beginning of the onslaught of challenges I was about to endure.

 I have had eczema since I was a child, and it got better as I got older - almost never occurring.
 However, the last several months I started noticing it was coming up a lot more.
-Eczema can be aggravated by many things, diet, climate change, stress, etc.  And many of you probably would agree, 2016 was a challenging and extreme year.
+Eczema can be aggravated by many things, diet, climate change, stress, etc. &nbsp;And many of you probably would agree, 2016 was a challenging and extreme year.
 My body was feeling the intensity.
 Fast-forward to mid-November.
 My whole body was covered in eczema.
 Itchy, inflamed, swollen, ultra-sensitive patches all over my body.
 I was in so much discomfort - I was in a lot of pain.

 ![](/uploads/versions/before-after-eczema---x----1200-879x---.jpg)